Meet the Band

 Brass Rewind and Its Members

-Brass Rewind has been the midwest’s premier jazz-rock horn band since 2019 — showcasing the memorable music of the greats: Chicago, Earth Wind & Fire, Steely Dan, Blood Sweat & Tears, Average White Band, Ides of March, Gladys Knight, Stevie Wonder, and more!
+Brass Rewind has been the midwest’s premier jazz-rock horn band since 2019 — showcasing the memorable music of the greats: Chicago, Earth Wind & Fire, Steely Dan, Blood Sweat & Tears, Average White Band, Ides of March, Tina Turner, Stevie Wonder, and more!

 Vocals